lonhuen/aero/README.md

 # TODO
 - [x] The implementation of Merkletree for now can only prove inclusion of a block, but not a block with id=i; Maybe this needs to be implemented.
 In that case, the client should know the # of devices and thus knows the structure of the tree.
 - [x] Merkletree for now can only prove inclusion of a leaf node.

+# Third-party Library
+1. merkle_light: Modified to expose the MerkleProof for serialization